PermanentOrg/permanent-sdk/docs/API.md

   parentFolder: Pick<Folder, 'id'>;
 }
 ```

 s3Url will generally be the value returned by `uploadFile`.
+Run
+`createArchiveRecord` to store information about uploaded files in the
+Permanent database.

 ```
 createArchiveRecord(